 Back to the Brussels Sprouts!
 I may never try another Brussels sprouts recipe again.

-2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter

-1 rounded tablespoon minced, peeled fresh ginger
+- 1 tablespoon fresh ginger (peeled and minced)

-1 tablespoon extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

 Cook the Brussels sprouts:

-Add the Brussels sprouts and a large pinch of salt; toss well to coat with oil.
+- Add the Brussels sprouts and a large pinch of salt; toss well to coat with oil.

-Turn the heat up to medium, uncover, add the leeks and cook in a single layer (or as close to a single layer as possible) until the leeks are limp and the sprouts are well browned and fork tender, about 15 minutes.
+- Turn the heat up to medium, uncover, add the leeks and cook in a single layer (or as close to a single layer as possible) until the leeks are limp and the sprouts are well browned and fork tender, about 15 minutes.

-Remove pan from heat and pour the butter mixture over the sprouts and toss to coat.
-Taste and season with salt or additional limejuice if necessary.
+- Remove pan from heat and pour the butter mixture over the sprouts and toss to coat.
+Taste and season with salt or additional lime juice if necessary.

-Serve right away or let sit off heat, partially covered, until ready to serve.
+- Serve right away or let sit off heat, partially covered, until ready to serve.
 Gently reheat over medium-low heat.
 They are best immediately but even the leftovers were delicious!